Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 easy way to run Mininet, and it also provides the highest performance at the expense of timing accuracy under load.*

-With a few possible exceptions, most of these limitations are not intrinsic to Mininet; eliminating them is simply a matter of code, and you are encouraged to contribute any enhancements you may develop!
+With a few exceptions, many limitations you may run into will not be intrinsic to Mininet; eliminating them may simply be a matter of code, and you are encouraged to contribute any enhancements you may develop!

 <a name=working></a>